alifarukyucel/dotfiles/README.md

 This is a set of configuration files for bash, zsh, git, vim, and other applications that I use in my daily life.
 Feel free to use them if you'd like.

 ## Setup
-Clone this repo into ~/.dotfiles and then run setup.sh.
+Clone the contents of this repo into ~/.dotfiles and then run setup.sh.

 ## Packages
 List of manually installed boilerplate packages is packages_list.txt